Facet Injection Pain: How Much Does It Really Hurt?

 Once the numbing medication has taken full effect, we will proceed with the actual facet injection.
 Because the area is numb, you shouldn’t feel any sharp pain.
 Instead, you will likely feel a sense of pressure.
 As the needle is carefully guided to the targeted facet joint, you might feel a dull pressure or a pushing sensation.
 This is a completely normal part of the process and a good sign that the needle is in the correct position.
 We will let you know right before you feel this, so it won’t come as a surprise.

-How Long It Takes and How We Communicate
+How Long It Takes (and How We’ll Talk You Through It)

 The entire injection procedure is surprisingly fast, usually taking just a few minutes to complete.
 Throughout this time, our team will be communicating with you, explaining what we’re doing and what you’re about to feel.
 After the injection, your neck might feel a little heavy or weak for a few hours as the anesthetic wears off.
 It’s also common for your pain to temporarily increase for a day or two before the steroid medication begins to work its magic.
 We’ll provide you with all the aftercare instructions you need through our Patient Center to manage this temporary soreness.